paulrehkugler/Snapshot-Test-Case-Talk/Snapshot Test Case Slides/presentation.md

 - Run with `recordMode = false` to compare against snapshots.

 ^ This is how I set up the demo.
 Your mileage may vary.

-^ Now that you have some background as to the scope, we're going to talk about
+^ Now that you have some background as to the scope, we're going to talk about actually prototyping using FBSnapshotTestCase

 ---